 University of Connecticut

-The University of Connecticut School of Dental Medicine, Section of Oral & Maxillofacial Radiology offers postdoctoral training programs leading to a Certificate of clinical Training in oral and maxillofacial radiology, alone (2 years) or in combination with a MDentSci degree (3 years) or a PhD in Oral Biology (5 years).
+The University of Connecticut School of Dental Medicine, Section of Oral & Maxillofacial Radiology offers postdoctoral training programs leading to a certificate of clinical training in oral and maxillofacial radiology.
+The Certificate requires 2 years or in combination with a MDentSci degree (3 years) or a PhD in Oral Biology (5 years).

 An applicant must have successfully completed an accredited program leading to the DDS or DMD degree, or foreign equivalent.
-All applicants to the degree program must meet the admission requirement of the Graduate School of the University of Connecticut.
+All applicants must meet the admission requirements to the degree program of the Graduate School of the University of Connecticut.
 Students from countries where English is not the principal language will present evidence of satisfactory performance on the proficiency Test of English as a Foreign Language (TOEFL).

-The Division will accept applications for admission through October 1 of the previous year.
-Stipends are available on a competitive basis for students in the combined Certificate/PhD program.
+The Division will accept applications for admission through September 1st of the previous year.
+Stipends are available on a competitive basis for students in the combined Certificate/MDS program.

 Administrative Program Coordinator